 There have been cases of a baby contracting this dangerous form of pneumonia from water birth pools used during delivery.

-Contact our law firm about a lawsuit for Legionnaires’ disease.
+Contact our law firm about a lawsuit.
 If your husband, wife, parent or other family member died, your family may have a wrongful death claim and have the right to sue for compensation and justice.
 We are on the current U.S. News & World Report list of “Best Law Firms.”

 Our law firm has won cases against large companies doing business in multiple states: Alabama AL, Arizona AZ, Los Angeles, California CA, Colorado CO, Connecticut CT, Delaware DE, Florida FL, Georgia GA, Iowa IA, Illinois IL, Indiana IN, Kansas KS, Louisiana LA, Massachusetts MA, Maryland MD, Maine ME, Michigan MI, Minnesota MN, North Carolina NC, North Dakota ND, Nebraska NE, New Hampshire NH, New Jersey NJ, New York NY, Ohio OH, Oklahoma OK, Oregon OR, Pennsylvania PA, Rhode Island RI, South Carolina SC, South Dakota SD, Tennessee TN, Texas TX, Utah UT, Virginia VA, Washington WA, West Virginia WV, Wyoming WY.